Steve Earle: Early life

-Earle was born in Fort Monroe, Virginia, where his father was stationed as an air traffic controller.
+Earle was born on January 17, 1955, in Fort Monroe, Virginia, where his father was stationed as an air traffic controller.
 The family moved to Texas before Earle's second birthday and he grew up primarily in the San Antonio area.

 Earle began learning the guitar at the age of 11 and entered a school talent contest at age 13.
 He ran away from home at age 14 to search for his idol, singer-songwriter Townes Van Zandt.
 Earle was "rebellious" as a young man and dropped out of school at the age of 16.
 He moved to Houston with his 19-year-old uncle, also a musician.
-While in Houston Earle finally met Van Zandt.
-Earle was opposed to the Vietnam war as he recalled in 2012: "The anti-war movement was a very personal thing for me.
+While in Houston, Earle finally met Van Zandt.
+Earle was opposed to the Vietnam War as he recalled in 2012: "The antiwar movement was a very personal thing for me.
 I didn't finish high school, so I wasn't a candidate for a student deferment.
 I was fucking going."
 The end of the Selective Service Act and the draft lottery in 1973 prevented him from being drafted, but several of his friends were drafted, which he credits as the origin of his politicization.
 Earle also noted that when he was a young man, his girlfriend was able to get an abortion despite the fact that abortion was illegal.
-Her father was a doctor at the local hospital in San Antonio while several other girls he knew at the time were not able to get abortions; they lacked access to those with the necessary power to arrange an abortion, which he credits as the origin of his pro-choice views.
+Her father was a doctor at the local hospital in San Antonio, while several other girls he knew at the time were not able to get abortions; they lacked access to those with the necessary power to arrange an abortion, which he credits as the origin of his pro-choice views.